Scripting

 Execution Environments

-Knot provides three distinct execution environments, each with different capabilities and library availability.
+Knot provides four distinct execution environments, each tailored for specific use cases with different library availability and security constraints.

 | Local | CLI knot run-script |